TinyLara/TinyLara/README.md

                       /____/
 ```

-TinyLara is a simple PHP framework based on Composer, looks like a Lite Edition of Laravel. http://tinylara.com/
+TinyLara is a simple PHP framework based on Composer, looks like a Tiny Laravel. http://tinylara.com/

 ##Github